jiminhsieh/jekyll-clean-dark/_posts/2017-10-06-Why-I-Like-Performance-Engineering.md

 share: true
 ---

 I always like to know things about performance.
-In the beginning, I think it's an interesting thing to know something in depth.
+In the beginning, I thought it's an interesting thing to know something in depth.
 The reasons of this is that :
 * You have to be good at design.
 [1]
 * Know how low-level things work.

-Suddenly, I realize the reasons are not only those.
-I find out when you work with performance engineering, you always have to see the data from benchmarks.
+Suddenly, I realized the reasons are not only those.
+I found out when you work with performance engineering, you always have to see the data from benchmarks.
 The points are:

 * Data don't lie.
 * There is no ambiguity in data.